-Change Management: Intention Is the Third Stage in Managing Change
+Intention Is the Third Stage in Change Management

 Use Change Management Stages to Guide Your Efforts in Managing Change

-In the Intention stage, the change agents weigh the alternatives and decide upon a specific course of action.
+In the Intention Stage, the change agents and senior managers weigh the strategies and alternatives available to move the needed changes forward in the organization.
+They decide upon a specific course of action that will bring about change.
 They formulate a vision for the organization.

-The Intention stage ends with the selection of an approach for moving the organization through the changes needed as are the options in change management strategies and tactics.
+The Intention Stage ends with the selection of an approach for moving the organization through to make the changes needed.
+The options in change management strategies and tactics are also considered.
 Strategies that will accomplish the approach are also determined.

-Up to this point, you've done alot of thoughtful consideration of the problems your organization faces.
+Up to this point, you've done a lot of thoughtful consideration of the problems your organization faces.
 You've identified the need to make changes.
-And, you've considered the options that you have for the change.
+And, you've considered the options that you have for the change and making the change.